ilikeurm1/School/README.md

 # School
-A place for me to put smallscripts that i made for school.
+A place for me to put small scripts that i made for school.